UNMC_Acronym_Vert_sm_4c

 6. Were the statistical tests appropriate?

-Additional recommendations to ensure rigor and reproducibility are available at the National Institutes of Health website.
+Additional recommendations to ensure rigor and reproducibility are available at the National Institutes of Health (NIH) websites.

 Researchers are responsible for the data they collect, which should be immediately and initially transferred to a reliable location such as an appropriate Box or SharePoint account with ideally a backup location.
 To upload the data to a repository for eventual sharing, the UNMC bioinformatics core may be able to assist.
-For repositories that are available for sharing scientific data, see the NIH website.
 Note that each repository has specific requirements with significant variability across data repositories.
-Also, the appropriate metadata needs to be populated by the principal investigator or associated researcher.
+Also, the appropriate metadata needs to be populated by the Principal Investigator or associated researcher.

 The UNMC website includes information and resources for UNMC researchers to help prepare, create, and submit a data management and sharing plan with their NIH applications.
 Consultation with UNMC's Data Services Librarian is also available through the McGoogan Health Sciences Library.
 Since UNMC has an institutional registration for the DMPTool with UNMC specific templates, use UNMC single sign-on (SSO) to access this tool.

-For additional guidance on data management and sharing, see the NIH webinar Part 1 and Part 2, the Association of Biomolecular Resource Facilities presentation and recording, and the Harvard Biomedical Data Management website.
+For additional guidance on data management and sharing, see the Harvard Biomedical Data Management website.